Edge of Eternity (film): Plot

-The Deputy and Janice team up to solve the murders.
+The deputy and Janice team up to solve the murders.
 Janice provides a vital clue when she identifies the hanged man's suit jacket as being made by an exclusive New York City tailor.
 It develops that he is an Eastern executive of an Arizona mining company.
 Martin correctly assumes the man has made the cross-country trip to investigate possible theft from the company.

 Meanwhile, Eli becomes the murderer's next victim, stabbed to death by someone he welcomes into his home as a friend.

 Janice's brother Bob is a rich wastrel who spends most of his days at Scotty O'Brien's tavern, the sole local drinking spot.
-While Martin is at Janice's house, Bob rushes out after a mysterious phone call.
+While Martin is at Janice's house, Bob receives a mysterious phone call and rushes out.
 A worried Janice follows him, and Martin follows Janice.

 It turns out O’Brien has been illegally extracting gold from a closed mine, and expects Bob to fly him to Las Vegas in a private plane.
 When Bob discovers the murders, he refuses---and O'Brien kills Bob just as Janice drives up.

 O'Brien takes Janice hostage in her car and shoots up Martin's patrol car.
 O'Brien thinks he is in the clear when he sees no cars following him, but helicopter patrols have kept him in sight.

 Martin leaps aboard a cable car that travels over the deepest point in the Grand Canyon.
 He and O’Brien end up fighting outside the car.
 O'Brien falls to his death, and Martin rescues and comforts Janice.